Skip to content

 The Pharmaceutical Benefits Scheme (PBS) subsidises the cost of many prescription medicines for people with a current Medicare card.
 The PBS Safety Net further reduces the cost of prescription medicines once you or your family have spent a certain amount on them each calendar year.
 This amount is known as the PBS Safety Net threshold.

-There are two PBS Safety Net thresholds – one for general patients and one for concession card holders.
+There are 2 PBS Safety Net thresholds – one for general patients and one for concession card holders.
 Once you or your family reach the threshold, your pharmacist can give you a PBS Safety Net card.
-With this card, your prescription medicines for the rest of the year will be discounted (or free if you have an eligible concession card).
-You will need to pay full price for medicines not listed on the PBS.
+With this card, your prescription medicines for the rest of the year will be

 Medicines not on the PBS are usually expensive.
-You may be able to have them as part of a clinical trial or at a reduced cost through a compassionate access or cost-share program offered by the pharmaceutical company.
-Talk to your health care team for more information.
+You may be able to get them as part of a clinical trial or at a reduced cost through a compassionate access or cost-share program

-Use your concession card
+Use a concession card

-Centrelink issues concession and health care cards to help reduce the cost of medical expenses and medicines for eligible people.
-These include the Pensioner Concession Card; Commonwealth Seniors Health Card; and Health Care Card.
-The Department of Veterans’ Affairs Veteran Card also helps with these costs.
-The benefits you receive with a Veteran Card depend on its colour – visit dva.gov.au for more information.
+Centrelink provides concession and health care cards to help reduce the cost of medical expenses and medicines for eligible people.
+These include the Pensioner Concession Card, Commonwealth Seniors Health Card, and Health Care Card.

 Use the Pharmaceutical Allowance